Consolidating knowledge management, training, and internal services for 20K employees

 Why it matters

-This work transformed how the BBC served its 20,000+ employees.
+We reimagined fragmented guidance as a connected service ecosystem and transformed how the BBC served its employees.

 Shopping Basket